Why Insight Alone Doesn’t Heal: Nervous System Integration vs Understanding

 Awareness without integration can actually increase distress.

 Once you can see your reactions clearly, each repetition feels heavier.
 People often judge themselves not just for reacting, but for reacting despite knowing better.
-This can lead to over-analysis, self-criticism, and the sense that healing should be further along by now.
+This leads to self-criticism and the sense that healing should be further along by now.

 This doesn’t mean insight was a mistake.